 - a) Alternate members may be elected for regional members.
-Alternates will be designated for specific members and will serve for terms concurrent with the members for whom they are serving. - b) An alternate may participate in CC meetings, but may only vote when the regular member he/she is an alternate for is not present. - c) If the regular member vacates his/her Coordinating Committee seat before the completion of his/her term, the alternate shall fill the vacated position for the remainder of the term for which they were elected. - 7-1.4 Selection of At-large Members
+Alternates will be designated for specific members and will serve for terms concurrent with the members for whom they are serving. - b) An alternate may participate in CC meetings, but may only vote when the regular member he/she is an alternate for is not present. - c) If the regular member vacates his/her Coordinating Committee seat before the completion of his/her term, the alternate shall fill the vacated position for the remainder of the term for which they were elected.

+7-1.4 Selection of At-large Members

-After the Regional CC member have been chosen and announced to the General Assembly, whenever any of the At-large seats are vacant, the Coordinating Committee shall call for nominations and place the election of At-large members on the agenda of the next General Assembly.
+After the Regional CC member have been chosen and announced to the General Assembly, whenever any of the At-large seats are vacant, the Coordinating Committee shall call for nominations and place the election of At-large members on the agenda of the General Assembly.
 The Coordinating Committee shall appoint three election officials to conduct the election in a manner consistent with the following specifications.

-a) Only One Nominee Seeks Office
+a) Approval Voting When Only One Nominee Seeks Office.

 When one nominee seeks office, each delegate will be provided a written secret ballot containing the name of the nominee seeking office.
-The ballot will allow the opportunity to indicate a "yes" or "no"

-preference on the seating of the nominee.
+The ballot will allow the opportunity to indicate a "yes" or "no" preference on the seating of the nominee.
 The nominee must receive "yes" votes on at least two-thirds (2/3) of ballots cast to be seated.

-b) Only One Seat is Vacant and Two or More Nominees Seek Office
+- b) Instant Runoff Voting (IRV) When Only One Seat is Vacant and Two or More Nominees Seek Office.
 When only one seat is vacant and two or more nominees seek office each delegate will be provided a written secret ballot containing the names of the nominees seeking office.
 The names will appear in random order.
 The ballot shall also include a "No other candidate" (NOC) option.
 The delegates will rank the nominees along with the NOC options in order of preference.
 The ballots will be tabulated utilizing instant runoff voting.
-No nominee will be seated who does not cross the threshold before NOC.

-c) Two or more At-large seats are Vacant and Two or More Nominees Seek Office
+No nominee will be seated who does not cross the threshold before NOC. - c) Choice Voting When Two or more At-large seats are Vacant and Two or More Nominees Seek Office.
 When two or more at-large seats are vacant and two or more nominees seek office, each delegate will be provided a written secret ballot containing the names of the nominees seeking office.
 The names will appear in random order.
 The ballot shall also include a "No other candidate" (NOC) option.
 The delegates will rank the nominees along with the NOC option in order of preference.
-The ballots will be tabulated utilizing a "choice" voting system which includes the use of a Hare threshold based on the number of vacant at-large seats.
+The ballots will be tabulated utilizing a "choice" voting system with fractional transfers and the use of a Hare threshold based on the number of vacant at-large seats.
+Choice Voting is the Single Transferable Vote (STV) form of proportional representation described in the International IDEA Handbook of Electoral System Design.
+(Institute for Democracy and Electoral Assistance (IDEA).
+First published 1997.
+Second edition.
+Stockholm, Sweden).
 The Hare threshold is the percentage of votes equal to 1 divided by the number of vacant at-large seats (1/N).
 No nominee will be seated who does not cross the threshold before NOC.
-Ballots will be transferred according to the following process, as spelled out in section 5-4.7b-f of the San Diego bylaws, which read as follows: